 The conventional view states that business ethics is an oxymoron – ethical and business behaviours must be conflicting as economic profitability is more important than ethicality in business.
 Although some will argue that creating profit can make the world a better place, recent incidents do not seem to support this idea.
 In March 2018, Amazon became the second most valuable U.S. company after Apple, as the value of their stock rose.
 Moreover, Forbes listed Jeff Bezos, the CEO of Amazon, as the wealthiest in the world, in May 2018.

 Therefore, one important question which arises is the following.
-Why is it hard for big corporations to achieve a balance between ethicality and profitability?
+Why is it hard for big corporations to achieve a balance between ethics and profits?

 The most well-known reason why owners and/or managers make unethical decisions, especially when they face fierce competition, is because they believe that their unethical decisions and practices pay off, particularly in a competitive market.
 In their 2004 paper Managing to be ethical, Trevino and Brown identify a further five common myths about implementing business ethics: